aandiron/aandiron.github.io/unpublished/what-I-remember-about-you.md

 ---I remember you gave me amazing blowjobs.
 I'm fairly certain they were the best I ever had.
 But I don't remember any specific instance or details.
 I also remember that you were a great kisser, with those beautiful full lips.
 But I don't remember any specific instance or details of that either.

 ---I remember being so excited that you were coming to visit me one weekend at college.
 But you never arrived.

++ Meeting up with her in connecticut. flirting with her, pressuring her to fuck me even though she had a boyfriend. cumming while fucking her doggie style.
+Her being mad at me afterwards.
+But it was an experience I treasured ever after.

++ meeting up with her years later after her first kid and thinking she was still hot.
+Catching a glimpse of her panties.

+---I remember being on a brutally long hot hike in the mountains by myself, and I distracted myself from the misery by daydreaming for hours about fucking you --- driven by a vague kinky fantasy that I had been the one to get you pregnant.
+I never told you about that.

++ Going to visit her and missing the last train back.
+Having to get a ride into the city, which you were so gracious about.

++ Going to visit her after her second kid with my girlfriend at the time.
+A vauge wish it would turn into a hot threesome, but that was an impractical fantasy and of course it never happened.
+Someone got stung by a bee.
+I think this was the last time I saw you in person.
+The greater part of our adult lives has passed since then.